 Watch out for transfer fees

-The industry has come a long way in terms of transparency over the last decade, with many investment solutions being more in the customer interest.
+The industry has come a long way in terms of transparency over the last decade, with investment solutions being more and more in the customer’s interest as products develop.
 Whilst digital wealth managers like Moneyfarm do not charge transfer fees for moving your pension to or away from us, some providers do so it’s worth keeping an eye out for unexpected costs.

 How to consolidate your pensions